Telson

-The telson (from Ancient Greek τέλσον 'headlands, limit') is the posterior-most division of the body of an arthropod.
+The telson (from Ancient Greek τέλσον 'headlands, limit') is the hindmost division of the body of an arthropod.
 Depending on the definition, the telson is either considered to be the final segment of the arthropod body, or an additional division that is not a true segment on account of not arising in the embryo from teloblast areas as other segments.
 It never carries any appendages, but a forked "tail" called the caudal furca may be present.
 The shape and composition of the telson differs between arthropod groups.

 Crustaceans

 In lobsters, shrimp and other decapods, the telson, along with the uropods, forms the tail fan.
 This is used as a paddle in the caridoid escape reaction ("lobstering"), whereby an alarmed animal rapidly flexes its tail, causing it to dart backwards.
 Krill can reach speeds of over 60 cm per second by this means.
 The trigger time to optical stimulus is, in spite of the low temperatures, only 55 milliseconds.

 In the Isopoda and Tanaidacea (superorder Peracarida), the last abdominal body segment is fused with the telson, forming a "pleotelson".